Account Search Logout

 Andrew shook his head.

-“They won’t let you into the hospital with him,” she said.
+“They won’t let you into the hospital with him.”
+She touched his arm.
 “Go home and bring back one of your parents.
 They’ll let you check in on him then,”

 The woman nodded.
 “You go get your mom now, okay.”

-No—he couldn’t do that.
-Things happen, Andrej.
-She said this once, but the violence that brought him here was nothing compared to this, and if he told her, then she would learn what got him in it.
+The violence that brought him here was nothing compared to this, and if he told her about Samil and the others, she would learn how he ended up in their world.

 I made you, so I know you’re a good man.